Knowledge Architecture

 Scan Layer — Key Points

-• • Layers separate meaning, logic, and structure.
+• • Layers separate terminology, logic, context, categorization, and alignment.

 Core Intent (Invariant)